k0mp1ex/where-are-you/README.md

 - Implemented:
   - Search all unique NPCs you discovered by their names
   - Search with support for wildcards * and ?
+  - *NEW* Tracking markers up to 100 NPCs
   - Teleport the NPC to you
   - Teleport you to where the NPC is
   - Check NPC stats